 Hydrolyzed collagen peptides have been associated with many general health benefits, ranging from gut and digestive support to improved exercise recovery and performance.

 Here are a few of the top reasons to consider adding this supplement to your routine.

 Acting as the “glue” that holds the body together, collagen is found throughout the body, including the gut.
+Supplementing with collagen for gut health is becoming more common.
 Hydrolyzed collagen is generally easily absorbed and can help support overall gut health by maintaining gut lining integrity, which assists in nutrient absorption and plays a role in generally supporting healthy immune system function.

-Ancient Nutrition's new Multi Collagen Protein formula is the only one with a collagen ingredient and a probiotic ingredient.
+Ancient Nutrition's Multi Collagen Protein features a collagen ingredient and a probiotic ingredient.